-The fourth-annual IoT Device Security Virtual Conference is now accepting proposals for speaking opportunities.
-The conference will focus on securing all aspects of Industrial Environments, Automotive Platforms, and Mass-Market/Consumer Products, from the Edge to the Cloud, using techniques like AI, machine learning, and blockchain.
+The fourth-annual IoT Device Security Virtual Conference will focus on securing all aspects of Industrial Environments, Automotive Platforms, and Mass-Market/Consumer Products, from the Edge to the Cloud, using techniques like AI, machine learning, and blockchain.

 Date: November 9, 2021

 |11:00 EST||What CISOs Get Wrong About Connected Device Security (And Why You Should Care)||Mass Market/Consumer

 The unique challenges and opportunities created for manufacturers through their billions of devices are a potential panacea for attackers, which are moving away from application layer attacks.
 Today, connected devices represent the ultimate low-hanging fruit for unauthorized access to critical IT and OT networks.

 In this session, we’ll look closely at how product security breaches occur, and how the financial impact of these breaches can have tangible permanent effects.
 Learn proactive approaches to product security that are being adopted by the world’s largest device makers, as well as how to ensure that your product security strategies generate value for your customers and shareholders.

 Baksheesh Singh Ghuman, Global Senior Director, Finite State

 |12:30 EST||Three Key Focus Areas for IoT Security||Industrial